VitaDynamics/cortexia_video/scripts/README.md

         ├── img_002_tag.json  # Updated with "objects"
         └── img_002_masks.npy # Generated masks for objects in img_002
 ```
-*(Note: If an `imagename_tag.json` file is missing or its "tags" list is empty for a given image, that image might be skipped, and no `_masks.npy` file will be generated for it.)*
+*(Note: If an `imagename_tag.json` file is missing or its tag list is empty for a given image, that image might be skipped, and no `_masks.npy` file will be generated for it.)*
 ### 5. How Batch Processing Works (`batch_processor.py`)

 The `batch_processor.py` script provides a generic framework for processing images in batches.
 This utility is used internally by other scripts like `batch_depth_estimation.py`, `tag_images.py`, and `detect_segment_images.py` to handle large datasets more efficiently.